guillermohernandez/frontend-intermediate-textbook/Day1.md

 !"Hello"
 //=> false

 // I sometimes use a double bang (!!) to determine the truthiness of a value.
-It can come in very handy
+It can comes in handy

 !!"Hello"
 //=> true